 Younger beneficiaries, who have sources of income other than Social Security, may find themselves hit from another direction as well – increased taxes.
 Now included in the tax code, the chained CPI will reduce the yearly adjustments for personal exemptions, the standard deduction, and income thresholds dividing the tax brackets, thereby increasing the amount of taxes owed.

-A Joint Committee on Taxation report prepared for Congress states that these increases would fall mainly on lower and middle-income taxpayers.
+A Joint Committee on Taxation report prepared as the legislation was being considered by Congress stated that these increases would fall mainly on lower and middle-income taxpayers.
 For example, the tax liability for those with incomes between $10,000 and $20,000 would increase by 14.5 percent, and 3.5 percent for incomes between $20,000 and $30,000, while those with incomes of $1 million and above would see an increase of only 0.1 percent.

 NATIONAL COMMITTEE POSITION